How to be a Successful Tutor

 Lesson Previews are generally available from your dashboard 24 hours before a scheduled lesson.
 They allow you to review each exercise and familiarize yourself with the layout and the instructions ahead of time.

-Previewing lessons will help your ability to lead a lesson, especially in the beginning.
+Previewing lessons will help you to lead a lesson, especially in the beginning.
 Leading a lesson starts with understanding how the exercises work and how the general conversation will flow.
 During the preview, we provide example questions for most exercises to get you started, but we encourage you to improvise additional related questions and scenarios to practice with the student.
 This helps make exercises feel fresh and new every time, even if the student has done that exercise before.
+It also help to individualise the exercise to make the learning material more relevant to each student.
+For example, if a planned exercise focuses on conflict in the workplace, but you know your student is retired, you could adapt the questions and ask them about their work in their local community garden committee instead.

 Types of Exercises to Expect